FANzhaoxin666/zhaoxin-team/_members/b_wangpan.md

   github:
 ---

-Pan.Wang is currently an algorithm developer of Zhaoxin team.
-He is a Phd student at University of Pittsburgh, and deeply collaborates with Zhaoxin team
+Pan.Wang is currently a Ph.D. student at University of Pittsburgh, and deeply collaborates with Zhaoxin team